Major winter storm threatens powerful tornadoes and flooding in the South and heavy snow and freezing rain across the Plains and Midwest - KESQ

 Major winter storm threatens powerful tornadoes and flooding in the South and heavy snow and freezing rain across the Plains and Midwest

-A major multi-hazard storm barreling across the country is bringing the risk of strong tornadoes and flooding to the South, and ice and snow to the Plains and Upper Midwest Tuesday.
+A major, multi-hazard storm is barreling across the country on Tuesday and continues to bring the risk of strong tornadoes and flooding to the South, and ice and snow to the Plains and Upper Midwest.

-The storm, which already brought deadly floods to California, was expected to pull moisture off the Gulf of Mexico into the South, where above normal temperatures have set the stage for severe thunderstorms.
+The storm, which triggered deadly floods in California over the weekend, has tracked east and is pulling moisture from the Gulf of Mexico into the South, where above-normal temperatures have set the stage for severe thunderstorms.

-Over 2 million people were under tornado watches across parts of Texas, Louisiana, Mississippi, Arkansas and Oklahoma as of Monday night.
+More than 35 million people are under some sort of severe weather threat in the South, with the highest risk near the Gulf Coast.
+Southeast Louisiana and southern Mississippi and Alabama were under a level 3 out of 5 “enhanced” risk of severe weather.
+Places like Baton Rouge, Montgomery and Gulfport could all see strong storms.
+A level 2 out of 5 “slight” risk of severe weather covered Nashville, New Orleans and Atlanta.

-On top of the risk of tornadoes, the areas could see hail and powerful scattered wind gusts up to 70 mph.
+The National Weather Service began issuing tornado watches Tuesday morning for millions of people from Louisiana to Tennessee as temperatures warmed and conditions became more favorable for violent storms.
+Multiple waves of severe weather are possible in this region through the day, the Storm Prediction Center warned, “with the risk expected to persist well into the night across much of the area.”

 “We are trying to work to get to houses that are damaged and clear roads,” the Sheriff’s Department said.